Redbench: Workload Synthesis From Cloud Traces: Evaluation using

 \subsection{Faithfulness of \systemname{}}

 To enable realistic evaluation of workload-driven optimizations, a benchmark must faithfully reproduce the key characteristics of production workloads.
-We first demonstrate that \systemname{} achieves this goal by closely matching the statistical and temporal properties of the original Redset trace across four critical dimensions: (1) temporal dynamics and query type distributions, (2) query repetition patterns, (3) system load characteristics, and (4) DML-aware invalidation effects.
-The round-robin baseline, despite matching overall query counts and read/write ratios, fails to capture these production workload properties, confirming the necessity of \systemname{}'s trace-driven synthesis approach.
+We first demonstrate that \systemname{} achieves this goal by closely matching the statistical and temporal properties across four critical dimensions: (1) temporal dynamics and query type distributions, (2) query repetition patterns, (3) system load characteristics, and (4) DML-aware invalidation effects.
+The round-robin baseline, despite matching overall query counts and read/write ratios, fails to capture these production workload properties, confirming the necessity of \systemname{}'s trace-driven approach.

-\textbf{Temporal patterns and query type distributions.} Production workloads exhibit complex temporal patterns, including burst periods, idle times, and time-varying read/write mixtures, which are essential for evaluating adaptive database optimizations. \systemname{} preserves these patterns by retaining the exact arrival times from the Redset trace. \Cref{fig:arrival_pattern} demonstrates that \systemname{} faithfully reproduces the bursty activity patterns observed in Redset, with distinct periods of high query load followed by idle intervals.
+\textbf{Temporal patterns and query type distributions.} Production workloads exhibit complex temporal patterns, including bursts, idle periods, and time-varying read/write mixtures, which are essential for evaluating adaptive database optimizations. \systemname{} preserves these patterns by retaining the exact arrival times from the Redset trace. \Cref{fig:arrival_pattern} demonstrates that \systemname{} faithfully reproduces the bursty activity patterns observed in Redset, with distinct periods of high query load followed by idle intervals.

 Furthermore, \systemname{} preserves query type distributions exactly: each generated or matched query maintains the same type (\SELECT, \INSERT, \UPDATE, \DELETE) as its corresponding trace entry.
 This precise matching of read/write interdependencies is critical: DML operations invalidate caches at the same temporal positions as in production, triggering realistic cache invalidation cascades and exposing the effectiveness of optimizations under authentic write pressure.
-For the matching-based approach, however, DML queries might be missing in its query pool.
-Therefore, minimal DML statements are generated by \systemname{} and added to the query pool.
+For the matching-based approach, however, DML queries may be missing in its query pool.
+Therefore, minimal DML statements are generated by \systemname{} and added to the pool.
 This ensures, for both approaches (generation and matching), temporal alignment of cache invalidations with the original trace.
-In contrast, the round-robin baseline distributes queries uniformly over time with a fixed read/write interleaving pattern (e.g., $r,r,w,r,r,w,\ldots$), thereby completely missing the bursty and irregular temporal dynamics of real workloads.
+In contrast, the round-robin baseline distributes queries uniformly over time with a fixed read/write interleaving pattern (e.g., $r,r,w,r,r,w,\ldots$), missing the bursty and irregular temporal dynamics of real workloads.